 An unnatural rhythm won’t fool a tom, so with this element of turkey calling, practice makes perfect.
 Take some time to listen to live turkey sounds and expert callers to get a sense of the rhythm you need to replicate.

 Looking to plan your next hunting trip?
 At Schmidt Double T Ranches, we have some of the best turkey hunting in Texas.
-Check out our turkey hunting packages and we’ll see you this spring!
+Check out our turkey hunting packages!